robonrrd/csg/README.md

 points that describe new edges.
 4. Retriangulate the cut triangles with any added points and edges from step 3.
 5. Categorize the cut triangles into two new surfaces, based on whether they are above or below the face that cut them.
-We flood-fill the membership among the uncut triangles.
+We then flood-fill the membership among the uncut triangles.
 6. Generate the output meshes by combining the four mesh fragment results (clay above the knife, clay below the knife, knife above the clay, knife below the clay) in various ways, depending on the operation we desire.